Events at the National Botanic Gardens, Kilmacurragh

 Ever wanted to start your very own dried plant collection?
 Get great tips and discover how you can become a plant collector!
 Join our guides on an expedition through the Botanic Gardens, identifying and collecting suitable plants for pressing before constructing your very own flower press.
 If you like, you can also create some beautiful botanical designs with our pre-dried plants.

 Family Workshop: Delve Deeper

 Advance Booking Essential.
 Admission Free

-- Explore Ireland’s only tropical rainforest in the Great Palm House and find out about plants from all over the world.
+The Rainforest Explore Ireland’s only tropical rainforest in the Great Palm House, and find out about plants from all over the world.
+Available year round

-Hear all about Irish plants, their uses, folklore and how to identify them.
-Visit the Viking House and find out what plants they grew for food, clothing and shelter.
+Irish Plants Hear all about Irish plants and trees, their uses, folklore, and how to identify them.
+Visit the Viking House and find out what plants they grew for food, clothing, and shelter.
+Available year round

-Discover the lives of our great trees how they produce their food, survive the seasons and help us in our daily lives.
+Tree-mendous trees Discover the lives of our great trees how they produce their food, survive the seasons, and help us in our daily lives.
+Available year round

 Workshops for Secondary Level

-Delve Deeper Take a tour of the gardens and collect samples with our guides before going back to the Visitor Centre to experiment with our special, user-friendly, handheld, digital microscopes.
-See what leaves, seeds and even microscopic bugs look like close up!
+Delve Deeper Take a tour of the gardens and collect samples with our intrepid guides before going back to the Education Centre to experiment with our special, user-friendly, handheld, digital microscopes.
+See what leaves, seeds, and even microscopic bugs look like close up!